ros-navigation/navigation2/doc/continuous_integration/dockerfile.md

 * [rosdep](http://wiki.ros.org/rosdep)
   * CLI tool for installing system dependencies

-The sourcing of the ROS setup file is done to permit rosdep to find additional packages within the installed ament index via `AMENT_PREFIX_PATH` environment variable, or potentially vendored packages unregistered in ament index via the legacy `ROS_PACKAGE_PATH` env.
+The sourcing of the ROS setup file is done to permit rosdep to find additional packages within the installed in ament index via `AMENT_PREFIX_PATH` environment variable, or potentially vendored packages unregistered in ament index via the legacy `ROS_PACKAGE_PATH` env.
 Cleanup of the apt list directory is done as a best practice in Docker to prevent from ever using stale apt list caches.

 ### Build Source